The BEST Halloween Traditions for Families

 I’ve got the best Halloween traditions to truly get into the spirit with the kids.
 There’s a lot to love about this fun and creepy holiday, and numerous ways to bring people together.

-Make one or two an annual tradition, and you’ll have unforgettable family memories down the road!
+Make one or two an annual event, and you’ll have unforgettable family memories down the road!

 1. USE HALLOWEEN PHOTOS

 First, one of our favorites!
-Normally, I STINK at printing photos, but I make an effort for this one.
+Normally, I STINK at printing photos, but I make an effort for this one occurrence.

 2. WATCH SCARY, OR NOT-SO-SCARY MOVIES

-Our kids are little, so we’re not into the scary yet, but there are so many family-friendly options!
+Our kids are little, so we’re not into the scary stuff yet, but there are so many family-friendly options!
 Make a caramel apple bar to go with your movie night and you’re set for a super fun October family night!
 Check out any of these!

 - Hocus Pocus